anywhichway/thunderclap/README.md

 6) It has not been performance tuned.

+7) It is highly likely you will need to re-create your NAMESPACES with every new ALPHA release.

-7) It could do with contributors!
+8) It could do with contributors!

 # Installation and Deployment